 The North Carolina Coastal Federation seeks to involve the community in collecting marine debris to protect our local wildlife and salt marshes.
 This helps protect local wildlife, salt marshes and marine life.
 Our cleanups would not be possible without the help of our wonderful volunteers.
-Every year, we host community organizations, school groups and college groups from around the country to come help keep the North Carolina coast safe and beautiful.
+Every year, we host community organizations, volunteers, school and college groups from around the country to come help keep the North Carolina coast safe and beautiful.

 Along our coast, litter is dangerous to wildlife that mistake litter for food or become entangled in trash items.
 It is also a hazard to humans and hurts our economy.